Chrome filter ads globally

 "Chrome enforcing Coalition for Better Ads standards has inspired many website owners to improve their ad-serving experience in a way that benefits users," he said.
 Press release of Google.

-At , Canada and Europe, website owners have made the changes to their page ads.
-As of January 1, 2019, two-thirds of all publishers that were out of compliance with the Better Ads Standards are now in good standing.
-Additionally, of the millions of sites we've reviewed to date, we filter out ads on less than 1%.
+In the US, Canada and Europe, website owners have made changes to their page ads.
+As of January 1, 2019, two-thirds of all publishers who did not comply with the Better Ads Standards are now in good standing.
+In addition, out of the millions of sites we have browsed to date, we filter ads by less than 1%.

 _______________________________